Alice-Jaffray/Software-Engineering-Group-Project/Planning/TestingPlan.md

     * Attempt to log in as standard employee with valid details.
         * Passes if login successful, attempt is stored in system, system is logged in as correct user.
     * Attempt to log in as HR Employee with valid details.
-        * Passes if the now logged in as the correct user.
+        * Passes if they're now logged in as the correct user.
     * Attempt to log in as HR Employee/Director with valid details, but lower privileges.
         * Passes if logged in as correct user and fails to create new "Personal Details Document"